UPPMAX/UPPMAX-documentation/docs/software/r_packages_bianca.md

 ## Principles

-1. Download/install
-2. Transfer to the wharf
-3. Install On Bianca/Move package to right folder
+Works for all | Special solution for Rackham users Find source files | Install in side a R session on Racham Download to Transit/wharf| Transfer to the wharf via any method Install On Bianca | Move package to right folder

 ## User without access to Rackham/Pelle

+- **NOTE** that if you install a package this way, you need to handle any dependencies yourself.
+    - For instance you might get use of our modules from R_packages

 Use [transit](../cluster_guides/login_transit.md)!

 1. [Log in to transit](https://docs.uppmax.uu.se/cluster_guides/login_transit/)
 2. [Go to the mounted project folder](https://docs.uppmax.uu.se/software/bianca_file_transfer_using_rsync/#3-mount-a-bianca-project)r
-3. Download source files with ``wget``
+3. [Download](#download-part) source files with ``wget``
 4. Load R_packages of desired version
 5. Start R session, either
-   - from the wharf folder where the source files are
-   - from other place and note the path to the source files
-6. Install from source in R session
+7. Install from source in R session

 ### Download part

-- Use your webbrowser to find the package in
+- Use your **webbrowser** to find the package in
     - [CRAN](https://cran.r-project.org/web/packages/available_packages_by_name.html)
     - GitHub page
 - Find the version of the package